prestodb/presto/presto-native-execution/presto_cpp/presto_protocol/README.md

    You will need to note the path to the installed executable and add this to your PATH.
    Something like `/Users/adutta/Library/Python/3.8/bin`.

+   Presto repo must be present at $HOME/presto.
+The PRESTO_HOME environment variable can be set to override this location.

+Presto Protocol Code Generation:
+   Run `make` in terminal.

 Implementation Notes: